Best Waterproof Walkie-Talkie For Fishing (and Kayaks)

 7: Midland GXT1000VP4 36-Mile 50-Channel FRS/GMRS Two-Way Radio

 They do however have a handy SOS Siren which means you can send out distress and locator signals in the event of an emergency.
 They feature 10 different call alerts and can operate for up to 11 hours on full charge.
+The battery may not last as long with constant communication.

 8: Midland LXT630VP3 30 Mile Range Walkie Talkie

 This Midland walkie talkie has a range of up to 30 miles and benefits from having a built-in NOAA Weather Scan and Alert system across 10 channels so it can give you a heads up if there’s bad weather on the way.
+It also benefits from having rugged construction to boost durability so you can throw it in your pack with the rest of your latest sports gear.

 9: DeWalt DXFRS300 Heavy Duty Business Walkie Talkies